jay-pee/master-thesis-localization-of-multiple-sound-sources/README.md

 # Master Thesis: Localization of Multiple Sound Sources

 With the help of this repository I want to publish my master thesis and progress to improve it over time.

+Full Compiled PDF can be found [here](https://github.com/jay-pee/master-thesis-localization-of-multiple-sound-sources/blob/master/master-thesis.pdf).

 ## Abstract